deekshith-bommisetty/FrontEnd-Challenge-1---Four-Card-Feature-Section/README.md

 [Frontend Mentor](https://www.frontendmentor.io) challenges allow you to improve your skills in a real-life workflow.

 **Four card feature section** is a static responsive website developed using 'HTML' and 'CSS'.
 It consists of positioning and styling four cards using grid layout.
 The challenge involves both desktop and mobile version and this site is based on Mobile First.
-I have tried to build it as closest to the design requirmenet provided in the challenge.
+This is my first challenge and I have tried to build it as closest to the design requirmenet provided in the challenge.

 <img src="./design/desktop-preview.jpg" alt="Desktop Preview" width="100%">
 <p align="left">